 What We Like About Astrill VPN

-There is a lot to love about Astrill VPN, but the most important thing is privacy.
+There is a lot to potentially love about Astrill VPN, but the most important thing is privacy.
 If your VPN does not do an excellent job at protecting your identity, it’s useless.
-Thankfully, Astrill provides top-notch security and protection.
-Here are some of the other things Astrill VPN does well.
+When it comes to outward connections, Astrill seems to do a good job here.

 The next big issue after privacy is performance.
 Some VPNs sacrifice speed for security, which renders their service useless.
 What good is privacy if it takes four hours to download a video?